mickfuzz/phd4/_posts/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 **Developing Social and 21st Century Skills:** The term 21st Century Skills is used quite flexibly in educational research but there is broad understanding that they cover skills like social skills, self reflection, cultural awareness and a range of technical abilities that allow participation in information society.
 These skill suit being developed via collaborative game making.
 More tightly focused research on game making and collaboration is needed but the potential to develop such skills is exciting.
 One Study by Baytak [-@baytak_case_2010] focused on the potential of making games to create a collaborative classroom community.
 Learners are often keen to share their games for others to play and to play those of others.
 This motivation can be leveraged to provide detailed feedback.

 **Games to explore systems and systems thinking:** As the economic and environmental systems around us become more complex, it is vital that we teach young people how to analyse and alter them.
 Games are in essence rule-based systems. _Games for change_ is a concept that invites game makers to make games to explore social issues.
 Such issues often involve a systems-based understanding of then world, and as games are themselves interactive systems themselves, they are a powerful vehicle for exploring a complex problems involving race, sex and environmental and social issues [@tekinbas_quest_2010].
 The Games for Change network run an international game making challenge for young people and support for teachers to implement it.
 This challenge provides well planned supporting resources for both teachers and students[^1].
 Quest to Learn, a New York high school which partners with an academic group the Institute of Play, has incorporated game design into its curriculum as a way to promote learning about systems.
 This partnership has produced resources aimed at supporting systems thinking through game making which are extremely informative for teachers looking to work in this area.[^2]

+ALTERNATIVE
+COMPRESSED BUT INSERT MORE REFERENCES?
+This section is a brief summary of some of the key areas of potential for learners an area explored in depth in a review by Kafia and Burke [-@kafai_constructionist_2015].
+The most prominent learning objective of making games in educational setting is to develop _coding and computing skills_.
+There are extensive studies on _game making to learn other subjects_ common subjects include maths, biology and chemistry but diverse examples exist.
+The potential benefits of collaborative game making align closely with a concept called _21st Century Skills_ which include social skills, self reflection, cultural awareness and a range of technical abilities that allow participation in information society.
+An area that merits particular attention is that that of Games to explore systems and systems thinking.
+Games are in essence rule-based systems. _Games for change_ is a concept that invites game makers to make games to explore social and environmental issues.
+Such issues often involve a systems based understanding of then world, and as games are themselves interactive systems themselves, they are a powerful vehicle for exploring a complex problems involving race, sex, social issues.

 <!-- One of the recommended strategies is a Game Jam which focuses on real life issues.